PRISBteam/Voronoi_PCC_Analyser/README.md

 </ol>

 ## Acknowledgements
-This code has been created as a part of the EPSRC funded projects EP/V022687/1 _“Patterns recognition inside shear bands: tailoring microstructure against localisation”_ (PRISB) and EP/N026136/1 _"Geometric Mechanics of Solids: new analysis of modern engineering materials"_ (GEMS).
+This code has been created as a part of the EPSRC funded projects <a href="https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V022687/1" target="_blank"> EP/V022687/1 </a> <i>“Patterns recognition inside shear bands: tailoring microstructure against localisation”</i> (PRISB) and <a href="https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/N026136/1" target="_blank"> EP/N026136/1 </a> <i>"Geometric Mechanics of Solids: new analysis of modern engineering materials"</i> (GEMS).

 ## License
 Distributed under the GNU General Public License v3.0.
 See `LICENSE.txt` for more information.